 - The Brazilian style (Or "Chute Boxe style", named after one of the most influential MT gyms in Brazil) is known for this.
-Aggressive, beserker, brawling style, with wild punch combinations and somewhat unsophisticated clinch game focusing on taking the double collar tie position in order to smash a knee into the opponents face.
-It was mostly used in Mixed Martial Arts and used mostly by fighters such as Wanderlei Silva.
+Aggressive, beserker, brawling style, with wild punch combinations and somewhat unsophisticated clinch game focusing on taking the double collar tie position in order to smash a knee into the opponents' face.
+It was mostly used in Mixed Martial Arts and popularized by fighters such as Wanderlei Silva.

 - Samart Payakaroon captured a Boxing world championship (Super Bantamweight) in addition to his Muay Thai championships.

 - In 1988, undefeated Kickboxing World Champion Rick Roufus challenged Muay Thai champion Changpuek Kiatsongrit to a non-title match, in order to prove Kickboxing was the greatest.
 Despite elbows and knees begin not allowed and having his jaw broken in the first round, Kiatsongrit just kept doing leg kicks until Rofus wasn't able to walk by the fifth round.
 After the match, Rofus went to train Muay Thai with Kiatsongrit and the fight introduced Muay Thai to the U.S.

 - Sakmongkol Sithchuchok took up Kyokushin Karate as a hobby after retiring from Muay Thai and became a two time WKO (World Kumite Organization) champion.